carloscabo/npm-gulp-replacement/README.md

 This will create a `node_modules` folder in your project with two symbolic links inside... **;)**

 ## 5. Do a fast test
-<mark>You can do a fast test at this point to see that everything is instaklled properlly, and that the scripts run fine in your system, we recommend you to **run a fast test with the files included in this repository**.</mark>
+<mark>You can do a fast test at this point to see that everything is installed properlly, and that the scripts run fine in your system, we recommend you to **run a fast test with the files included in this repository**.</mark>

 Type in your terminal:
 ````